-Finally, we connected the development kit to the PCB in place of the computer.
-This became our completed system.
-We then did all of the previous tests mentioned previously and more.
-This included the various test cases of varying orders of execution and timings.
-After we successfully completed these tests, we had a completely working device ready for demonstration.
+Finally, we will connect the development kit to the PCB in place of the computer.
+This will become our completed system.
+We will do all of the previous tests mentioned previously and more.
+This includes the various test cases of varying orders of execution and timings.
+After we have successfully completed these tests, we will have a completely working device ready for demonstration.